English professors’ new book examines early detective fiction

-Released in February, “Essentials Elements of the Detective Story, 1820-1891” examines detective fiction during its formative years, while focusing on such crucial elements of the stories as setting, lawyers and the law, physicians and forensics, women as victims and heroes, crime and criminals, and police and detectives.
+“Essentials Elements of the Detective Story, 1820-1891” examines detective fiction during its formative years, while focusing on such crucial elements of the stories as setting, lawyers and the law, physicians and forensics, women as victims and heroes, crime and criminals, and police and detectives.

 The book is the result of a decade of super sleuthing by the authors and the compilation of their vast collection of 19th century crime fiction into an online resource they created, the Westminster Detective Library.
 It’s the second collaboration for Panek and Bendel-Simso — the first is “Early American Detective Stories, An Anthology.”

 Theirs is really a classic detective story.
 The two academic scholars followed one clue after another to solve the mystery of why there was a void in crime fiction before and between 1842 and 1891 — before and between Edgar Allen Poe’s “The Murders in the Rue Morgue” and Sir Arthur Conan Doyle’s syndicated Sherlock Holmes series.

 The clues — occasional stories that popped up in other searches — led the professors down a trail literally paved with hundreds of long lost whodunits published not in books but in the thousands of newspapers and magazines scattered across the U.S. in the 1800s.